 By Siva Govindasamy and Tim Kelly

-SINGAPORE/TOKYO (Reuters) - Airbus appears to have been pushed back once again in landmark efforts to break Boeing Co's grip on Japan's two largest airlines, which need to buy billions of dollars worth of planes in the next decade.
+SINGAPORE/TOKYO (Reuters) - Airbus appears to have been pushed back once again in landmark efforts to break Boeing Co's

 In Japan, where buying American jets once helped take the sting out of trade deficit tensions, Boeing dominates with around an 80 percent market share.
 Flag carrier Japan Airlines Co Ltd <9201.T> has yet to buy an Airbus aircraft even though the political prodding to purchase Boeing jets partially built in Japan has lessened.